Local Reading Series

 SFU Continuing Studies: A wide variety of non-credit courses in creative writing, including poetry and nonfiction.
-Mini-manuscript consultations for up to 15 pages of poetry with Evelyn Lau can be done by phone until pandemic restrictions ease (consultations available with others also).
+Free manuscript consultations via phone or video for up to 7 pages of work can be booked with The Writer’s Studio during certain times of the year.
+Mini-manuscript consultations for up to 15 pages of poetry with Evelyn Lau can be done by phone until pandemic restrictions ease (consultations available with other authors also).
 There’s an affordable Liberal Arts and 55+ Program which includes writing courses.
-The Writers Studio is offering a variety of community workshops.
-I will be offering one-off afternoon workshops entitled “Deep Writing” 2021 and co-teaching Poetry Series for the Weekend Student Jan-April 2022 with Evelyn Lau.
+I will be co-teaching Poetry Series for the Weekend Student with Evelyn Lau (fall session 2022).

 Spark Your Story: Nicole Breit provides a supportive online creative writing program focused on nonfiction and hybrid forms, covering form, the elements of craft, revision, getting past writer’s block, publication and more.

-Surrey International Writers’ Conference: An intensive 3 days held annually in October with master classes, lectures, blue-pencil editing sessions and much more.
+Surrey International Writers’ Conference: An intensive 3 day event held annually in October with master classes, lectures, blue-pencil editing sessions and much more.

 The Writers Studio (SFU) program: A one-year, part-time program in nonfiction, fiction, speculative fiction/young adult fiction, and poetry and lyric prose.
 Group workshops, cross-genre explorations, consultations with a mentor, and more.